-The Group does not have material events after the reporting period.
+The Group does not have material events after the reporting period except for the grant of share options mentioned in note 34.

 31. CORPORATE GOVERNANCE

 The Company is committed to maintaining high standards of corporate governance to safeguard the interests of shareholders and to enhance corporate value and accountability.
 The Company has complied with all applicable code provisions under the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Listing Rules throughout the Year.
 The Company will continue to review and enhance its corporate governance practices to ensure compliance with the CG Code.